When making the comparison waxing vs threading,

 The Main Difference

-I use facial wax strips for my upper lip but I wouldn’t imagine threading my eyebrows all on my own at home.
+I used to use facial wax strips for my upper lip but I wouldn’t imagine threading my eyebrows or any other part of my face all on my own at home.

 But here’s the kicker: